 "Fed on nothing but breast milk, a baby will double in weight in just five months.”

-Famed British doctor and journalist, Dr Michael Mosley investigates the contents of human breast milk in the lab by tearing it apart in the new three-part SBS series Michael Mosley’s Secrets of Your Food, starting Wednesday 16 May at 7.30pm.
+Famed British doctor, author and journalist, Dr Michael Mosley investigates the contents of human breast milk in the lab by tearing it apart in the SBS series Michael Mosley’s Secrets of Your Food.

 “Chances are this is the first food you ever consumed – human breast milk,” says Dr Mosley in episode one.